Hailemicael/Amharic-Character-Recognition-with-ML/README.md

 #### PCA (Principal Component Analysis)

 PCA is a statistical method used to reduce the dimensionality of data while retaining most of its variation.
 In this project, PCA is employed to transform the image data into a lower-dimensional space.
-Here's how PCA is implemented in Python:
+Image data typically consists of high-dimensional feature vectors representing pixels or other image characteristics.
+By applying PCA, we can identify the principal components that capture the most significant variations in the image data.
+These principal components form a new set of basis vectors, allowing us to represent the images in a lower-dimensional space while preserving as much of the original information as possible.

+The lower-dimensional representation obtained through PCA can be useful for various tasks such as visualization, feature extraction, and dimensionality reduction.
+In this project, PCA is utilized as a preprocessing step to reduce the complexity of the image data while preserving essential information, making it more manageable for the classification.
+Python:

 ```python
 def apply_pca(data, alpha=0.95):